 Overall, China's budget expenditures on HLW R&D activities have been relatively low.
-The HLW R&D program has not to date been listed as a key national R&D program.
-Going forward, however, it is likely that China will pay more attention on its nuclear waste management in response to the rapid pace of China's nuclear power development and its ambitious plan for the future.
+However, although the HLW R&D program has not to date been listed as a key national R&D program, the budget expenditures on HLW R&D increased dramatically in the past several years due to a renewed focus on a long-term view and plan for the nuclear energy sector.
+Going forward, it is likely that China will pay more attention to its nuclear waste management in response to the rapid pace of China's nuclear power development and its ambitious plans for the future.

-China has not issued a major law to govern the use of nuclear energy and related activities (something akin to Japan's Japanese Atomic Energy Basic Law).
+China has not issued a major law to govern the use of nuclear energy and related activities (for example, nothing akin to Japan's Japanese Atomic Energy Basic Law exists yet in China).
 The one nuclear-related statute currently in force in China is the Law on Prevention and Control of Radioactive Pollution, which was published by the Chinese State Environmental Protection Administration (SEPA) in 2003 and focuses on radioactive pollution, but does not cover nuclear waste or spent fuel management.
-The Fukushima accident had the impact of spurring calls in china for a more effective and updated regulatory system for nuclear materials management.
-As a result, the first draft of a proposed atomic energy law was submitted to the Ministry of Industry and Information (MII) for review in December 2011.
-The law aims to provide a legal basis for all nuclear related activities in China, covering both front-end and back-end activities including nuclear waste management and storage.
+The Fukushima accident had the impact of spurring calls in China for a more effective and updated regulatory system for nuclear materials management.
+As a result, the first draft of a proposed Atomic Energy Law was submitted to the Ministry of Industry and Information (MII) for review in December 2011.
+The law aims to provide a legal basis for all nuclear related activities in China, covering both front-end fuel cycle processes and back-end activities including nuclear waste management and storage.